wwsalmon/sota.js/README.md

 # Installation

+## Using browser/plain JS:

+1. Download or use a cdn to include d3 in your project before sota.js:

+        <script src="PATH/TO/d3.min.v5.js"></script>

-Using browser/plain JS: download `dist/sota.min.js` (eventually this will be in releases...) and include it in your project:
+2. Download `dist/sota.min.js` (eventually this will be in releases...) and include it in your project:

-`<script src="PATH/TO/sota.min.js"></script>`

-Using npm (not recommended for now, I'm working on it):
+        <script src="PATH/TO/sota.min.js"></script>

+3. In your app or index js, you can now access the `sota` object with functions like `sota.barChart()`.

+## Using npm:

+Run:

-`npm i sota.js`
+    npm i sota.js

+d3 is a dependency, so you don't have to worry about it separately.

+Then, in your app or index js:

+    import sota from "sota.js"

+And now you have access to the `sota` object with functions like `sota.barChart()`.

 # Usage

-If npm:

-`import sota from "sota.js"`

-Then (or just by including the script in browser/plain JS) you have access to the `sota` object and can call functions like `sota.barChart()`.
-Detailed instructions on component parameters and usage to come.
+Usage documentation to come.